xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-typescript.md

 When in doubt, try things out in [TypeScript Playground](http://www.typescriptlang.org/play/) or [repl](https://repl.it/)

 This is helpful if you are migrating from Flow to TypeScript: [typescript-vs-flowtype](https://github.com/niieani/typescript-vs-flowtype)

+Once the project is configured to use TypeScript, there will be a ton of type errors that need to be resolved.
+This could be a daunting task for one person and could take many weeks, which is a huge problem for an active codebase to which many changes are constantly made while the migration is happening.
+Depending on the size and complexity of the project you want to migrate, it might be a good idea to conduct a hackathon with peer programming so multiple people can dedicate their time resolving all the errors together and get it done in a short period of time.
+The [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack) VS Code extension is a useful tool for peer programming.

 #### Importing types